-Enriching Partnerships for Early Learning (EPEL) launched The Basics of Greater Elgin, a community-wide early childhood initiative that equips parents and caregivers of children from birth to age five with five simple, science-based principles that support healthy brain development and school readiness: Maximize Love, Manage Stress, Talk, Sing, and Point, Count, Group, and Compare, Explore Through Movement and Play, and Read and Discuss Stories.
+Enriching Partnerships for Early Learning (EPEL) launched The Basics of Greater Elgin in 2025, a community-wide early childhood initiative that equips parents and caregivers of children from birth to age five with five simple, science-based principles that support healthy brain development and school readiness: Maximize Love, Manage Stress, Talk, Sing, and Point, Count, Group, and Compare, Explore Through Movement and Play, and Read and Discuss Stories.
 These practices are embedded into everyday interactions to build strong foundations for lifelong learning and success.

 Our Mission